trileminh94/notes/shopee.md

 ## Software design
 - [ ] API design

+> `System high performance`
+**is similary to how fast a car.**

+> `System scalability: `
+It can be understand that when you add more resource the system capability will still grow efficiently.
+Poor scalability system will rich the limit point and can grow further.

+**System scalability is the degree to which you can add more cars and more lands with out slowing the traffic.**

+> `System capabilities`
+The system's capability is the ammount of work system can perform in a given amount of time.
+System maximum throughput is not the system's capacity.
+The actual system capacity is the throughput system can achieve while still delivering acceptable performance.

+**System capacity = number of lanes * maximum safe speed**

 ## Behavieral
 - [ ] `talk about your career ( who do you want to be in the next 5 years at shopee ? )`
 - [ ] Why do you choose shopee?